 Choose a hobby that best suits your personality and interests.
 A hobby has to be fun and interesting.
 It has to feel natural.

 You shouldn’t force yourself into gardening if you find it boring just because it brings serenity to some people.
-If you’re more of an intellectual kind of person, you may want to start playing cards.
+If you’re more fit for a intellectual activity, you may want to start playing cards or something else.

 If you love a good challenge, consider doing some physical activity.
 The choices are limitless.
 Hobbies can make you a better entrepreneur through the lessons learned while pursuing them.